jaredbeck/graph_matching/README.md

 ----------

 This library will implement the four algorithms described by Galil (1986).
+When all four have been implemented, a gem version 1.0.0 will be released.

 ### 1. Maximum Cardinality Matching in Bipartite Graphs